 Having carried out a detailed check of www.breckland.gov.uk we've assessed that it would be a disproportionate burden within the meaning of the No. 2 Regulations to fix all documents published on www.breckland.gov.uk since 23 September 2018.

 As of 10 August 2020 there were 262 PDFS on www.breckland.gov.uk published since 23 September 2018 (within scope of the No. 2 Regulations).
 This does not include any document published to our Modern.Gov or Ocella Planning systems.

 The majority of these documents have not been viewed by a member of the public or have received very few views.
 Therefore, they are not negatively impacting users with disabilities or impairments.
 For this reason, we don't believe the cost of time, effort and resource to fix all the documents is justified.

 Where the PDF is provided by a third-party, we will make every effort to make it accessible.
 There are examples, such as Energy Performance Certificates which are provided by Central Government, that do not pass accessibility checks but are security protected meaning we are unable to resolve any issues.

 Cost of fixing documents

 It would be very difficult to know how long it would take to make every document accessible without first reviewing each one.
 To try and ascertain how large an undertaking this would be, we have completed a representative sample of PDFs and recorded how long it took to make them accessible.
-Due to the nature of the documents it took approximately 3 hours to make each document accessible.
+Due to the nature of the documents it took approximately three hours to make each document accessible.